cs640-fall20205/joins-activity-tejasai1/src/postgres/joins.md

 Questions

 1. Which customers are not included in the result?
+   All the customers are included in the result, Customers with Order_id 5&6 data is not available
 2. Which orders are not included in the result?
+   All the orders are included
 3. When is a row included?
+   row is included when it exists in both the tables
 4. What is the meaning of FULL JOIN?
+   Full Join returns all the rows from both the left table and right table
 ---

 ## Model 6